gohugoio/hugoreleaser/README.md

 See the [Hugoreleaser Plugins API](https://github.com/gohugoio/hugoreleaser-plugins-api) for API and more information.

 ## Why another Go release tool?

 If you need a Go build/release tool with all the bells and whistles, check out [GoReleaser](https://github.com/goreleaser/goreleaser).
-This project was created because[Hugo](https://github.com/gohugoio/hugo) needed to split the build across multiple containers[^1].
+This project was created because[Hugo](https://github.com/gohugoio/hugo) needed some features not on the road map for that project.
 Hugo is using this tool for its next release, fingers crossed.

-[^1]: The extended version of Hugo uses CGO and compiles some C/C++ libraries (libsass, webp).
-It turns out it's incredibly hard to do this cross platform in only one Docker container (building MacOS/Linux/Windows for both `AMD64` and `ARM64`).